DeepikaElsa/DeepikaElsa/README.md

 ---

-## 📜 Random Dev Quote
+## 📜 Random  Quote

-> *"Sometimes, the elegant implementation is a function.
-Not a method.
-Not a class.
-Not a framework.
-Just a function."*
+> *"Throughout the Heaven and the Earth, I alone am the honoured one"*
-— John Carmack
+— Satoru?

 ---